How to make leash sleeves

 I use Gutterman Mara-70 poly (tex-40) neon yellow #3835.
 You can find this on Wawak, or RipstopByTheRoll.
 This is the only tex-40 I've found in neon yellow.
 (They have neon green too, #3836).
 You can find lots of neon yellow in tex-70 on Amazon.
 But, to me that's too heavy for this.
 It could work depending on the heaviness of your fabric.
 My fabric is thinner, prone to puckering.
 I think heavier thread would make that worse.
 But, I haven't tried it.

 You'll probably need a walking-foot sewing machine to sew 5 layers (2 stabilizer, 1 batting, 2 fabric).
-Most real walking-foot machines are made for heavy work like upholstery & leather.
+Most walking-foot machines are made for heavy work (upholstery & leather).
 Many home machines can use a "walking-foot" attachment.
 It's not a real walking foot (the top foot isn't powered, it simply pinches the fabric down against the bottom feed dogs, and moves with them.).
-I used such an attachment with a vintage Singer 201-2.
+I used this attachment with a vintage Singer 201-2.
 It was definitely better than not using it.
 I got the impression there are different versions of this attachment; not all work as well.[2]
-This may have to do with how the attachment's feet align with the machine's feed dogs.
-Some of these attachments may claim to fit a machine, but not as well as other attachments.

 Pinning the material together worked better than clips (more solid, less puckering).
 But, I think I've learned to sew better since then.
 If I still used that machine, clips might work better now.

-Using clips, there's a technique which can help reduce puckering.
-Lay the palm of your left hand flat on top of the material (your index finger pointing to the rear, your thumb pointing to the right.
-You want your index finger and palm as close as possible to the sew line while being able to travel past the foot as the material moves to the rear.
+Using clips, there's a technique which can help reduce puckering: lay the palm of your left hand flat on top of the material (your fingers pointing to the rear; your thumb pointing to the right.
+You want your index finger and palm as close as possible to the sew line while letting the foot travel.
 (Your thumb will contribute to holding the material taught.).
-You want to flatten the fabric, but not interfere with its movement.
+You want to flatten & tighten the fabric, but not interfere with its movement.
 You don't want to "help" it move either.
 This takes some practice.
-There's a sweet spot where you're flatening the fabric near the line to sew, steering the fabric so it sews on the line - but not creating drag or pushing to help it move.
+There's a sweet spot where you're flattening the fabric near the line to sew, steering the fabric so it sews on the line - but not creating drag nor pushing it.

-Similarly, it helps if you clip the material so it's taught across the top fabric.
-I.e., after clipping the material it will be poofy, loose, slack.
-You can flatten the material with the palm of your hand, and open/close each clip taking the slack out of the material.
-This makes it easier to do the technique above while sewing (the material will be already flattened).
+Similarly, it helps if you clip the material so it's taught across the top (like a drum).
+I.e., after clipping the material, it will be poofy, loose, slack.
+Flatten the material with the palm of your hand, and open/close each clip taking the slack out of the material.
+This makes the technique above work better while sewing.

 Lower-loft batting is less problematic.
 Higher-loft "Lightweight" and "Soft & Crafty" are prone to more puckering.
 It's more important to use the flat-hand technique to flatten the material as you sew.
-Or, pins.
+Pins should be the ultimate solution, but they're slower to install.
+You have to remove them as you sew.

 Juki DU-1181N